 Nowadays this UNESCO’s World Heritage Site is one of Spain’s main attractions.
 It’s impossible to miss it if you’re strolling around the streets of Segovia (and you should discover the city’s other treasures), but if you want to look it up, it’s located in the Plaza de la Reina Victoria Eugenia.
 It opens daily from 10AM to 8PM during summer, and to 6PM during winter.

 Coni from Experiencing the Globe

 Spanning 135,000 square meters with 3418 rooms, Madrid Palace is the largest palace in the world.
 It is the official residence of the royal family, although, is now used for ceremonial purposes only.
-Rest of the time it is open to the public to experience the sheer opulence.
+The rest of the time it is open to the public to experience the sheer opulence.
 The perfect white monument with a vast courtyard overlooking the city is mesmerizing.
-3 days

-The Royal Palace of Madrid, called Palacio Real in Spanish replaced the medieval Alcazar which was destroyed by fire in the 18th century.
+The Royal Palace of Madrid (called El Palacio Real in Spanish) replaced the medieval Alcazar which was destroyed by fire in the 18th century.
 It took 100 years to build the palace.
-The work on this massive monument was started by Filippo Juvarra.
-King Charles III was the first to sit on the throne in this architectural masterpiece.
+The work on this massive monument was started by Filippo Juvarra and King Charles III was the first to sit on the throne in this architectural masterpiece.

 When in Madrid, the Madrid palace is a place you just cannot miss.
-You can walk in the courtyard for free listening to amazing musicians.
-An entry ticket will help you enter the palace and experience the royalty.
-As you walk on the staircases, enter the ornate halls and the lavish dining rooms, you will feel like stepping into a fairytale.
+You can walk in the courtyard for free to listen to amazing musicians playing there.
+An entry ticket will allow you to enter the palace and experience the royalty.
+As you walk on the staircases, enter the ornate halls and the lavish dining rooms, and you will feel like you are into a fairytale.